 Max Bit-Depth: The Color Advantage

-One crucial difference between PNG and JPEG is the bit depth, which directly affects the number of colors a format can handle.
+One important difference between PNG and JPEG is the bit depth, which directly affects how many colors a format can handle.

-For context, bit depth refers to how many shades of color each channel (like Red, Green, or Blue) can display.
-A standard 8-bit image can show 256 shades per channel, which translates to approximately 16 million possible colors.
+Bit depth refers to how many shades of color each channel (like Red, Green, or Blue) can display.
+A standard 8-bit image can show 256 shades per channel, which adds up to about 16 million possible colors.

-JPEG maxes out at 8 bits per channel, which isn't too shabby.
-After all, the human eye can only distinguish around 10 million colors.
-Most consumer monitors can only handle 8-bit color too, so JPEG's limitations won’t be obvious in many everyday uses.
-However, PNG can handle 16 bits per channel, providing an astounding 281 trillion possible colors.
+JPEG is limited to 8 bits per channel.
+The human eye can only distinguish around 10 million colors, and most consumer monitors only support 8-bit color, so JPEG's limit is usually not a problem.
+However, PNG can handle 16 bits per channel, providing around 281 trillion possible colors.

 Why Does This Matter?

-Well, while the human eye is less sensitive to some colors, like blue, it is particularly keen on greens, and a higher bit depth can help preserve subtle variations in those hues.
-Plus, when editing an image, the extra bits provide more flexibility.
-Lower bit depth images tend to lose quality fast when you adjust brightness or contrast, resulting in banding, where gradients appear blocky rather than smooth.
+The human eye is less sensitive to some colors, like blue, but very sensitive to greens, and a higher bit depth helps preserve subtle variations in those tones.
+When editing an image, extra bits also provide more flexibility.
+Low bit depth images tend to lose quality quickly when you adjust brightness or contrast, causing banding, where gradients look blocky instead of smooth.

 Diving Deeper into JPEG

-When you see .jpg and .jpeg, there's no need to scratch your head.
-They're the same format, with ".jpg" emerging due to older file systems that could only handle three-letter extensions.
+When you see .jpg and .jpeg, there is no need to be confused.
+They are the same format, with ".jpg" created because older file systems only supported three-letter extensions.

-JPEG's biggest draw is how much you can tweak the compression level—what's called JPEG quality.
-You can adjust it from 0% (low quality and high compression) to 100% (almost lossless).
-While a 0% quality JPEG may seem disastrous when zoomed in, it's often surprising how good it still looks on a smaller scale.
+JPEG's main benefit is how much you can adjust the compression level(also called JPEG quality).
+You can set it from 0% (low quality and high compression) to 100% (almost lossless).
+While a 0% quality JPEG may look bad when zoomed in, it is often surprising how acceptable it looks at normal viewing sizes.

-JPEG also has tricks like chroma subsampling, which compresses color data but preserves brightness.
-This clever move plays into the fact that humans are more sensitive to brightness changes than subtle shifts in color, especially under normal viewing conditions.
+JPEG also supports techniques like chroma subsampling, which compresses color data but preserves brightness.
+This takes advantage of the fact that humans are more sensitive to changes in brightness than to small color differences, especially under normal viewing conditions.

 More About PNG Image Format

-PNG (Portable Network Graphics) is a widely praised and used image format.
-However, there's more to its compression and color-saving methods than meets the eye.
+PNG (Portable Network Graphics) is a widely used image format.
+However, there is more to its compression and color-saving methods than it might seem.

 Compression Levels

 PNG supports optional compression levels from 0 to 9.
-At level 0, no compression occurs, making it fast to save but resulting in larger files.
-On the other hand, a level 9 compression takes longer as it performs more calculations to minimize file size.
-The difference in file size between the lowest and highest compression levels is often only about 10-15%.
-Regardless of the level, PNG remains lossless—it preserves all image data, unlike formats like JPEG that discard data during compression.
+At level 0, no compression occurs, so saving is fast but file sizes are larger.
+At level 9, compression takes longer as more calculations are done to reduce file size.
+The difference in file size between the lowest and highest levels is usually only about 10-15%.
+At any level, PNG stays lossless: it keeps all image data, unlike formats like JPEG that discard data during compression.

 Color Saving Options